Is It Okay To Save Up Buprenorphine Doses?

 Saving doses for the future means decreasing doses in the present

-In order for a person to save part of her dose for future use, she has to refrain from taking some of the dose she’s meant to be taking now.
-This means she’s taking less than she is prescribed.
-Buprenorphine dosing is relative to each individual—so it could be possible for someone to be prescribed a little more than she truly needs.
+For a person to save part of their dose for future use, they have to refrain from taking some of the dose they’re meant to be taking now.
+This means they’re taking less than they’re is prescribed.
+Buprenorphine dosing is relative to each individual—so it could be possible for someone to be prescribed a little more than they truly need.
 But that is by no means certain.
-If it’s not the case, saving up doses could potentially lead to an avoidable relapse.
-By not taking enough medicine consistently, she could throw herself into mild withdrawal.
-Or she could find that her physical withdrawal symptoms are being treated, but not her cravings.
-No medicine can completely eliminate the psychological component of addiction, but taken as intended, buprenorphine does help with cravings.
-By not taking a full dose, a patient could leave herself vulnerable to intense cravings, which will obviously heighten her risk of relapsing.
+By not taking enough medicine consistently, they could throw themselves into mild withdrawal, which will hinder their recovery.
+Or they could find that their physical withdrawal symptoms are being treated, but not their cravings.
+No medicine can completely eliminate the psychological component of addiction, but taken as intended, buprenorphine does a lot to relieve cravings.
+By not taking a full dose, a patient could leave themselves vulnerable to intense cravings, which will obviously heighten their risk of relapsing.

 Saving doses involves an element of deception